champymarty/expenses_tracker/README.md

 3. Start the project: `docker compose -f docker-compose.prod.yml up` if you get and error with buildkit use `DOCKER_BUILDKIT=1 docker compose -f docker-compose.prod.yml up`
+4. To rebuild the project when there is changes run `docker compose -f docker-compose.prod.yml up --build --force-recreate`

 ## Restore db on startup